TidyMaze/tictactoe/README.md

-# A basic TicTacTor game powered by MonteCarlo AI in scala
+# A basic TicTacToe game powered by MonteCarlo AI in scala

 ## Run